 APPLICATION MUST INCLUDE:

-- A CD with ten clearly marked images of recent work.
-An image script with descriptive text, which should include title, medium, dimension, and date.
-Check our FAQ sheet for digital specifications.
-WSW reserves the right not to review applications that are not properly formatted.
+- Up to 10 images of recent work with an image script, which should include title, medium, dimension, and date.
+Check our FAQ sheet for digital specifications